 - Facebook: 1 post per day

 - Pinterest: 11 pins per day

 - Instagram: 1-2 posts per day

-However, keep in mind that these are recommendations, and not rules.
+However, keep in mind that these are recommendations and not rules.
 Social media is extremely dynamic.
-How much, and when, you post will depend largely on your audience.
+How much, and when, your post will depend largely on your audience.
 It might take a bit of trial and error to find out what works perfectly for you, but you can consider investing in a social media management tool to help you with this.

 Many social media management tools come with an analytics tool, and they have different reports that you can generate to analyze your engagement rates and find out what time is best for you to post.
 This is how it looks in Zoho Social: